MrAlex1199/MrAlexMY-Web-ECom/README.md

 ### Run `npm install` in both terminal

-Start the project in the frontend and backend terminal by run
+4.Start the project in the frontend and backend terminal by run

 ### `npm start` in both terminal

+5.Go to /AdminRegister For Register but need to edit EMPLOYEE_ID in .env file in server side before Register

+6.Go to /AdminProducts to upload ProductData.csv file and HomeProduct.csv file

+All Done